gatkin/gatkin-personal-site/_posts/2018-11-25-the-python-packages-i-use-in-nearly-every-project.md

 {% gist 07dc29e6cf40919d1fcf36c51f66a73f %}

 While adding static types to my Python code has caught a few errors, I find that static typing provides the most value as a form of machine-checked documentation that you know is always up to date.
 Since mypy supports, gradual typing, you do not have to annotate everything in the project to gain a lot of value.
-I find  that adding type annotations around the core data types and key functions in my project goes a long way towards improving understandability and maintainability particularly as the project grows in size.
+I find  that adding type annotations around the core data types and key functions in my project goes a long way towards improving understandability and maintainability, particularly as the project grows in size.

 Facebook has also open sourced a static type checker for Python called [Pyre](https://pyre-check.org/) which I have not used before but looks to support many of the same features as mypy.